gcosma/personalised_mltc/README.md

 - **`Personalisation_Paper.ipynb`** - Personalisation methodology development
 - **`PowerCalc.ipynb`** - Statistical power calculations
 - **`app.ipynb`** - Notebook version of the application for development

-These notebooks can be run independently and are primarily for research and development purposes.
-They are supplementary to the main Streamlit application.

 ## Application Features